Feature #1051

 Concerning the format for butterfly, people were arguing that at this stage brute ASCII (or CSV) would be best.

-#8 Updated by Mayer Michael almost 10 years ago
+#8 Updated by Mayer Michael over 10 years ago

 I attached a very preliminary version of the butterfly computation.
 So far, this tool only takes into account the correlation of the spectral parameters and not all parameter correlations.
 I still have to figure out how to combine the different scalings.